 Lemay Housing Partnership, Inc. provides homebuyer training services for home buyers in all counties in the St. Louis metro area.
 Participants learn about the home purchase process, homeownership responsibilities, and affordable loan products and financial assistance.
 The next orientation session is March 14th.

 Grace Hill Financial Empowerment Workshop

-Grace Hill's free Financial Empowerment Workshop series kicks off on February 7th with a session on basic banking knowledge, Intro to Personal Finance, Budgeting, and Credit.
+Grace Hill's next Financial Empowerment Workshop, First Time Home Buying Seminar, will be held on March 7th.
 Attendees can receive a certificate for attending 4 out of 6 classes.
-Please call 314-256-3995 or email Alnita Smiley to RSVP.
+Please email Alnita Smiley to RSVP.